vlad17/vlad17.github.io/_posts/2017-01-24-semaphore-barrier.md

 Regardless of how many threads call `f` at the same time, because of the atomic guarantees on `s`'s state, only 5 threads will be let through to print `hello`.

-**Note**: I used python above, and some of you may point out that python only allows single-threaded execution.
-While this is kind-of true (with some nuances regarding GIL-unlocked C calls).

 If at any time in the above we had at least 6 threads call `f` and any thread also call `s.up()` at some point, eventually 6 `hello`s would be printed.

 In the following, we'll assume the OS provides a magic semaphore implementation.